Hybrid Work: How To Make The Most Of Your Employees Working Flexibly

 - Understanding about roles, constraints, and contribution opportunities

 - Norms of how to collaborate and connect effectively with digital tools

-Regularly reinforcing these four areas (every six to eight weeks) will help you assess how everyone is progressing with the new working dynamic and subsequently address how to make things better.
+Regularly reinforcing these four areas will help you assess how everyone is progressing with the new working dynamic and subsequently allow you to address how to make things better.

 Best practice for remote onboarding your new employees

 Whether your new joiner is fully remote or just partially, it’s very likely that some of their onboarding will need to be done remotely.
 We all know how big of an impact a strong onboarding experience can have on the early days of a person’s career - if you want to retain them, you have to get it right.